-- 12,587 people provided the lifesaving gift of organ donation upon their death last year, making 2020 the 10th consecutive record-breaking year for deceased donation in the United States, a 6% increase over 2019. - Because of those generous 12,587 organ donors, 33,309 organ transplants were performed in the United States in 2020, setting an annual record for the 10th year. - Additionally, 5,725 living donor transplants were performed in 2020. - Today, 108,089 people_are waiting for lifesaving organ transplants nationally. - Of the patients waiting, 91,480 (85%) are in need of a kidney and 11,932 (11%) are in need of a liver transplant. - Transplantable organs include the heart, lungs, liver, kidneys, pancreas and small intestine. - Recoverable tissues include bone, tendons, corneas, veins, valves and skin. - One donor can save up to eight lives through organ donation and can save and heal more than 75 lives through tissue donation. - On average, 20 people die each day while waiting for a lifesaving transplant. - On average, about 95 transplants take place each day in the United States. - Every 10 minutes another name is added to the national transplant waiting list. - More than one million tissue transplants are performed annually in the United States.
+- 13,863 people provided the lifesaving gift of organ donation upon their death last year, making 2021 the 11th consecutive record-breaking year for deceased donation in the United States, a 35% increase over the last five years. - Because of those generous 13,863 organ donors, 41,354 organ transplants were performed in the United States in 2021, setting an annual record for the 11th year. - Additionally, 6,538 living donor transplants were performed in 2021. - Today, 106,572 people are waiting for lifesaving organ transplants nationally. - Of the patients waiting, 90,325 (85%) are in need of a kidney and 11,477 (11%) are in need of a liver transplant. - Transplantable organs include the heart, lungs, liver, kidneys, pancreas and small intestine. - Recoverable tissues include bone, tendons, corneas, veins, valves and skin. - One donor can save up to 8 lives through organ donation and save and heal more than 75 lives through tissue donation. - On average, 17 people die each day while waiting for a lifesaving transplant. - On average, about 113 transplants take place each day in the United States. - Every 9 minutes another name is added to the national transplant waiting list. - More than 2.5 million tissue transplants are performed annually in the United States.